To those who did not have the opportunity to meet my father

 It was a few days after the Great East Japan Earthquake.
 An American martial arts instructor visited us with one of his students, who had been living in Japan for a long time.
 He asked my father the following question: “If you were walking down a road and a group of gangsters crossed over to block your path, what would you do?”
 As I listened to the question, I visualized a scene in my head: a deserted Okinawan road with no houses around, 5~6 strong men each with knives and sticks, my father facing them empty-handed at a distance of about 10 meters.

 He hardly seemed to think and simply replied, “Well, I'm going to run away.”
 I thought, “That’s my dad!
 He is very different from other people.”
 I felt very proud of him for saying “run away” without hesitation.
 On the contrary, the person who asked the question seemed to have a slightly surprised, or maybe disappointed, expression on his face for a moment.
 He may have been expecting practical advice, such as “First, seize the arm of the nearest man holding a knife, and at the same time, kick the shin of the next closest man and stop him...”
-If my father’s response had been like a fight scene in a
+If my father’s response had been like a fight scene in a Hollywood movie, I would have been disappointed.
+He just laughed, saying, “Wouldn’t it be foolish if I got hurt dealing with a bunch of gangsters without a good reason?”
+After this comment, the American martial arts teacher seemed to be convinced.
+The word “run away” was typical of my father, who emphasized greater humanity rather than physical superiority.
+It is the person who has more than enough confidence in his karate skills, power, and technique that can say the phrase “run away” openly.

 On a different occasion, an editor and a writer of “the Japan Martial Arts Encyclopedia” came, one of them asked the following question: “Why did you choose karate instead of judo or kendo?”
 It was a question I had never asked my father before, so I listened with interest to see how he would respond.
 He replied in a thoughtful tone, “It was because I was attracted to the philosophy of peace and respect for humanity, which I found in the Ten Precepts of Itosu.”
 Then, he specifically quoted a part of the first paragraph of the Ten Precepts of Itosu: “You should never harm people with your fists and feet.”
 I think it was natural that my father, who was baptized a Christian as a child, sympathized with the basic spirit of “educational karate” advocated by Ankou Itosu.